BPAS provides vasectomy on a self-funded basis and also has contracts with the NHS in some areas.

 The main difference is that with the scalpel method a small incision is made in the scrotum with a small sharp blade to access the tubes (vasa), while the non-scalpel method uses either cautery or a special instrument to enter the scrotum.
 You will be given an anaesthetic so that you do not feel this.

 Sometimes consultation and medical assessment before BPAS vasectomy treatment is done by the NHS.
 If you are paying for your treatment yourself, your consultation will be done by BPAS and will last about an hour.
-You will discuss your reasons for vasectomy, and what the alternatives are.
+We will discuss your reasons for vasectomy, whether you are sure of your decision, and alternatives methods of contraception.
 You will be asked to complete a short medical questionnaire and will have a medical assessment.

 Risks and complications